Shi Yong: Campaigns and death

-Shi Yong is appointed as one of the leaders of Liangshan's infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Shi Yong is appointed as a commander of the Liangshan infantry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the attack on Shezhou in the campaign against Fang La, Shi Yong and Li Yun together encounter Wang Yin, one of Fang's key lieutenants.
-Both are killed by Wang.
+During the final campaign against Fang La's rebel forces, Shi Yong and Li Yun are assigned to attack Shezhou (present-day She County, Anhui).
+They encounter Wang Yin, one of Fang La's top lieutenants, and end up being slain by him.